mgimeno/knights-tour/README.md

 This means that depending on your browser you might get a "Maximum capacity exceeded" error when trying to solve a very big chessboard.
 (This comes from the javascript error "Maximum call stack size exceeded")

-Obviously, this also means the faster your device, the faster the calculations.
+Obviously, this also means the faster your device is, the faster the calculations are done.

 ## Development